mongodb-labs/drivers-atlas-testing/docs/source/installing-running-locally.rst

 Installing and running ``astrolabe`` is useful when writing integrations for new drivers (see :ref:`integration-guide`) and when debugging issues uncovered by testing.
-This document walks through the steps needed to install ``astrolabe`` on your local machine and using it to run a planned maintenance test scenario.
+This document walks through the steps needed to install ``astrolabe`` on your local machine and use it to run Atlas and Kubernetes test scenarios.

 Platform Support
 ----------------